NGTS/zlp-script/README.md

 * Original author: Philipp
 * Maintainer: Simon

-**Please if you make any changes, perform these in a new branch (*not master!*) and either inform me or submit a pull request.
-Master is for tested ready code.**
+**:warning: Please if you make any changes, perform these in a new branch (*not master!*) and either inform me or submit a pull request.
+Master is for tested ready code. :warning:**

 Documentation
 -------------